 AP Aging Report

 AP aging reports include a list of vendors along with the amount of payments due to each of them.
 Aside from showing the total amount owed to each vendor, AP aging reports can also break down amounts owed over different time periods such as 1-30 days, 31-60 days, and so on.
 These reports provide a clear view of which accounts are due the soonest and should be paid first.
 These reports are particularly helpful for companies facing supply chain issues.
-This is especially timely today, as recent data shows 44% of companies have experienced invoice processing delays or challenges due to supply chain disruptions this year.

 An AP automation solution, like MineralTree, also makes it possible to sort invoices by payment due date.
 This is another simple tool to identify which suppliers to pay first.
 This additional insight on your payment platform can help your team optimize its DPO.